-You should try to stay calm and quiet.
+Stop any activity and rest.
 Loosen any tight clothing, such as collar buttons or ties.
 Avoid breathing in cigarette smoke.
 Don’t have anything to eat or drink.

 Don’t try to drive yourself to hospital.
 Wait for the ambulance.
 If you have been prescribed angina medicine, sit or lie down and take a dose of this under your tongue.
-If this doesn’t relieve your symptoms in five minutes, try taking two more doses at five minute intervals.
+If this doesn’t relieve your symptoms in 5 minutes, try taking 2 more doses at 5 minute intervals.

-Take half an aspirin straight away, unless your doctor has told you not to.
+Chew 300mg of aspirin (1 full-strength tablet) straight away, unless you are allergic or your doctor has told you not to.
 Do not give aspirin to anyone under 16 years.

 If the pain you have does not sound like that described above, then it's still important to see a doctor soon.
 Remember, all chest pain should be checked out by a doctor as soon as possible.